-Everything about Chateau Lascombes Margaux Second Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Lascombes Margaux Second Growth with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Lascombes History, Overview

 Chateau Lascombes takes its name from one of its earliest owners who possessed the estate in the 17th century, Antoine, Chevalier de Lascombes.
 Born in 1625, Lascombes inherited the estate from the Durfort de Duras family.
 The Durfort de Duras family was well established in Margaux as they had their own eponymous estate, Chateau Durfort, which later became Durfort Vivens.

 In the late 1700s, Comte Jean-Jules Theophile Chaix-d’Est-Ange, the owner of Lascombes purchased Chateau Marquis dAlesme.
 He wanted to combine both Margaux vineyards to create one large Medoc property.
 At one point in time, the original chateau at Marquis d’Alesme was used as a business office for Chateau Lascombes.

 The estate was known as Domaine de Lascombes until 1860.
 Through numerous sales and inheritance issues, Lascombes passed through a myriad of owners, until 1926 when it became part of the Ginestet family holdings.
 At the time, they were the owners of Chateau Margaux.
 During the later stages of World War II, Lascombes was used by Allied forces as an army headquarters.

 Chateau Lascombes The Modern Age